+Drones are prohibited throughout the park.
 In Case of Emergency: Dial 911 from any telephone or cell phone.

-Note: Cell phones may not work in many parts of the park, so do not depend on them.
+Note: Cell phones may not work in many parts of the park.

 Dangerous Animals: Never place your hands or feet where you cannot see first.
 Rattlesnakes, scorpions or black widow spiders may be sheltered in hidden spots.
 See the "Nature & Wildlife" chapter for more information.